 - diagnostic log files now include date/time; old log files, empty log files, automatically removed

 - added high detail logging for filter process completion

-- addressed the socket issue, turned out to be related to very busy RPC traffic
+- addressed the socket issue, which turned out to be related to very busy RPC traffic

 - add user interface warning when flagging an action or device as interactive